TiagusFR/Asynchronous_Factory_Method/README.md

 Foo: is set already as an async Task

-Program: then program do the job of initializing it
+Program: then the client will recognize this member and'll remember to call it.